apache/incubator-edgent-website/site/docs/faq.md

 ## What connectors does Apache Edgent support?

 Edgent provides easy to use connectors for MQTT, HTTP, JDBC, File, Apache Kafka and IBM Watson IoT Platform.
 Edgent is extensible; you can create connectors.
+You can easily supply any code you want for ingesting data from and sinking data to external systems.

 ## What centralized streaming analytic systems does Apache Edgent support?